×

 • Quechua is spoken as a national language in: Bolivia, Ecuador, Peru.

 You will also get to know the continents where Tagalog and Quechua speaking countries lie.
-Based on the number of people that speak these languages, the position of Tagalog language is 58 and position of Quechua language is not available.
+Based on the number of people that speak these languages, the position of Tagalog language is 58 and position of Quechua language is 23.
 Find all the information about these languages on Tagalog and Quechua.

 Tagalog and Quechua Language History